Georgia Tech Yellow Jackets: Mascots

 Costumed in plush to look like a yellow jacket, the official mascot of Georgia Tech is Buzz.
-Buzz enters the football games at the sound of swarming yellow jackets and proceeds to do a flip on the fifty-yard line GT logo.
-He then bull rushes the goal post and has been known to knock it out of alignment before football games.
-Buzz is also notorious for crowd surfing and general light-hearted trickery amongst Tech and rival fans.

 The Ramblin' Wreck was the first official mascot of Georgia Tech.
 It is a 1930 Ford Model A Sports Coupe.
 The Wreck has led the football team onto the field every home game since 1961.
 The Wreck features a gold and white paint job, two gold flags emblazoned with the words "To Hell With Georgia" and "Give 'Em Hell Tech", and a white soft top.
 The Wreck is maintained by the Ramblin' Reck Club, a selective student leadership organization on campus.

 Spirit organizations

 Tech cheerleaders waving flags after a touchdown.

 The Ramblin' Reck Club is charged with upholding all school traditions and creating new traditions such as the SWARM.
 The SWARM is a 900-member spirit group seated along the north end zone or on the court at basketball games.
 This is the group that typically features body painting, organized chants, and general fanaticism.

 The marching band that performs at halftime and after big plays during the football season is clad in all white and sits next to SWARM at football games providing a dichotomy of white and gold in the North End Zone.
 The band is also the primary student organization on campus that upholds the tradition of RAT caps, wherein band freshman wear the traditional yellow cap at all band events.